-The 2000 census indicates that there were 422 individual living in Stow that claimed a disability including 50 age 5 to 20, 252 age 21 to 64, of which 62% were employed, and 120 age 65 or older or 25% of those in this age group.
+The 2000 census indicates that there were 422 individuals living in Stow that claimed a disability including 50 age 5 to 20, 252 age 21 to 64, of which 62% were employed, and 120 age 65 or older or 25% of those in this age group.
+The most accessible units are located in the Plantation Apartments development.
 The first-floor units at Plantation Apartments are most sought after, and vacancies are quickly filled by those already living in the development in second floor units.
 Five (5) of the development's 50 units are handicapped accessible, and such units turnover rarely.

-This information suggests that some accommodation for individuals with special needs should be integrated into the housing stock either through handicapped accessibility or supportive services.
+This information suggests that some accommodation for individuals with special needs should be integrated into the housing stock either through handicapped accessibility or opportunities for supportive services.
 There were few units in the Subsidized Housing Inventory that included modifications for the handicapped and none with services.
 The Town does not have any assisted living options for seniors.

-Priority Goal 3: Because of the aging of Stow's population, very limited amount of handicapped accessible units, numbers of disabled residents, and extremely limited supply of units with supportive services, this Plan suggests that at least 10% of all affordable units produced as a result of the Town's housing strategies be handicapped accessible or include supportive services.
+Priority Goal 3: Because of the aging of Stow's population, very limited amount of handicapped accessible units, numbers of disabled residents, and extremely limited supply of units with supportive services, this Plan suggests that at least 10% of all affordable units produced as a result of the Town's housing strategies be handicapped adaptable and/or include supportive services, and the Town consider affordable assisted living units..